A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical Identification of VLASS Radio Sources from the Subaru/HSC-SSP Wide Survey Over 1200 deg$^2$: DATA

 VLASS is a $2-4$ GHz synoptic radio survey covering the sky north of declination $\delta \ge -40^\circ$ ($\sim$3~million sources in $\sim34,000$ deg$^2$) in three epochs (Epoch 1: 2017–2019; Epoch 2: 2020–2022; Epoch 3: 2023–2025), each providing a full pass of the same footprint separated by $\sim32$ months \citep[][and see also Figure~\ref{fig:footprint}]{Lacy2020}.
 In this paper, we adopt the VLASS Epoch~2 Single-Epoch (SE) images and component catalog, generated from the Epoch~2 observations and released by the Canadian Initiative for Radio Astronomy Data Analysis \citep[CIRADA;][]{Gordon2023CIRADAVLASSUserGuide,Lacy2022VLASSMemo17}.
 The Epoch 2 SE products provide a uniform, publicly released reference data set for this work.
 We do not use the Epoch 1 imaging, which is known to be affected by issues such as antenna pointing errors that impact image fidelity and are addressed in later processing/re-observations, and we also avoid Epoch~3 products because, at the time of our analysis, fully validated SE images/component catalogs were not yet available in the same mature release state as Epoch 2 \citep[e.g., some Epoch~3 products are distributed as interim/quick-look releases; ][]{Lacy2022VLASSMemo17}.

 The SE products correspond to images/catalogs generated from individual observing epochs, prior to stacking across multiple epochs.
-The images have a $\sim2.5\times2.5$ arcsec$^2$ synthesized beam, 1 arcsec pixels, and median rms $\sim120-170$ $\mu$Jy determined from blank regions.
+The images have a $\sim2.2-3.0$ arcsec synthesized beam, $0.6$ arcsec pixels, and median rms $\sim120-170$ $\mu$Jy determined from blank regions.
 Source finding for the VLASS imaging products is typically carried out with a flood-fill–based algorithm (e.g., PyBDSF\footnote{\texttt{PyBDSF} (Python Blob Detection and Source Finder) is a widely used source-finding software for radio-interferometric images that detects emission islands and fits Gaussian components to construct catalogs \citep{pybdsf_ascl}.}), using a $\sim5\sigma$ peak-detection threshold and a lower $\sim3\sigma$ threshold to define contiguous emission ``islands", where $\sigma$ is the local rms noise.
 The SE catalog lists sources detected at peak significance with $\ge 5\sigma$, corresponding to a representative limit of $\sim0.6$--$0.9$~mJy for the median rms (with spatially varying depth across the footprint).
-The astrometric uncertainty of VLASS SE sources can be approximated as $\sim0.5$ arcsec for sources with $S/N\sim5$, improving to $<0.3$ arcsec for bright sources (see the VLASS SE Continuum Users Guide\footnote{\url{https://science.nrao.edu/vlass/vlass-se-continuum-users-guide}}).
+We do not impose an additional uniform flux-density cut beyond the catalog-level detection threshold.
+The astrometric uncertainty of VLASS SE sources can be approximated as $\sim0.5$ arcsec for sources with a signal-to-noise ratio (S/N) of $\sim5$, improving to $<0.3$ arcsec for bright sources (see the VLASS SE Continuum Users Guide\footnote{\url{https://science.nrao.edu/vlass/vlass-se-continuum-users-guide}}).